Studentsafe - Inbound University Insurance

 - Any pre-existing medical condition will need to be accepted by the insurers.

-- So too if you are over 60 years old (or an insured family member is over 60).
+- If you are over 60 years old (or an insured family member is over 60).

 - A medical risk assessment form will need to be completed in both instances: